fahimahghazali/fahimahghazali/README.md

 - hiya! @fahimahghazali here
-- 👀 I’m interested in insurance (exactly why I'm currently takin actuarial science in uni)
+- 👀 I’m interested in insurance (exactly why I'm currently taking actuarial science in uni)
 - 🌱 I’m currently a beginner in coding on Python, coming from R
 - 💞️ Collaborate with me on data analysis on my projects, would love to hear different takes
 - 📫 Reach me through my email fahimahghazali@icloud.com